 In addition, your new straighter front teeth may in fact exacerbate an underlying bad bite, compromising the stability of your teeth and increasing your chance of both relapse and more serious health issues down the track.

-As a result, most orthodontists avoid prescribing cosmetic braces.
-After all, what good is a straighter smile if it doesn’t last?
+Most orthodontists avoid prescribing cosmetic braces.
+As stated above, they usually don’t fix any underlying problems – especially if you don’t really need them.
+And after all, what good is a straighter smile if it doesn’t last?

 Keen to get started with orthodontic treatment?
 Click here to search for an orthodontist near you now.